Blotch3D/NeuralNet/README.md

 # NeuralNet
-A neural network implementation written from scratch (i.e. no ML library is used) that graphically diplays the network structure, weights, and biases while it is training.
+A neural network implementation written from scratch (i.e. no ML library is used) that graphically displays the network structure, weights, and biases while it is training.

 You can configure any network shape, but convolution networks are not displayed well graphically.